Jexytd/KERNEL32/README.md

 **Note: It's for games on roblox, not the roblox**

-And for developer games that hooked up on this hub, free to patch :3
+And for games that hooked up on this hub, free to patch :3

 ## Loadstring
 ```lua